 Based on this approval, of our de novo classification request, gammaCore has been down classified to Class II under a new Class II device regulatory category for non-invasive cervical vagus nerve stimulators for the treatment of headache.
 The establishment of this category created a 510(k) regulatory pathway for the potential expansion of the gammaCore label to include acute treatment and/or prevention of pain associated with migraine and cCH, as well as acute treatment and/or prevention of other primary and secondary headaches.
-In January 2018, the FDA cleared gammaCore for acute treatment of pain associated with migraine headaches in adult patients, and on March 26, 2020 the FDA cleared our gammaCore therapy for prevention of migraine in adult patients and we have conducted several additional clinical studies with a view to supporting additional label expansion, although we have paused patient enrollment for our Premium II trial.
-This decision was made as a result of our desire to focus our resources on channels that are currently generating revenue and the need to further reduce operating costs.
-Given the recent FDA clearance, and challenges to study protocols, related datasets, and our business arising out of the novel coronavirus pandemic, we may also choose to terminate the Premium II study and take other actions to further reduce operating costs including reductions in our workforce.
+In January 2018, the FDA cleared gammaCore for acute treatment of pain associated with migraine headaches in adult patients, and on March 26, 2020 the FDA cleared our gammaCore therapy for prevention of migraine in adult patients.
+In February 2021, gammaCore received 510(k) clearance from the FDA for the acute and preventive treatment of migraine in adolescents between 12 and 17 years of age.